IBM Simulates Complex Chemistry with Quantum Computing [Byline]

 Read the full story on EE Times.

-MRAM Momentum Poised to Disrupt Memory Workhorses [Portfolio]
+MRAM Momentum Poised to Disrupt Memory Workhorses [Byline]

 TORONTO — Last year could be described as a tipping point for the magneto-resistive random access memory (MRAM) market.
 Up until then, Everspin Technologies was the only company shipping commercial MRAM products.
 But as Spin Transfer Technologies (STT) CEO Barry Hoberman is always quick to acknowledge, Everspin’s success has helped to pave the way for other MRAM players.